 Overheated: How Capitalism Broke the Planet–And How We Fight Back

-A lecture and discussion with the author of Overheated, Kate Aronoff joined in conversation by Professor Reinhold Martin, Director of the Temple Hoyne Buell Center for the Study of American Architecture and the History and Theory sequence of the M.Arch program at Columbia GSAPP; Alyssa Battistoni, Assistant Professor of Political Science at Barnard College; Kian Goh, Assistant Professor of Urban Planning at UCLA Luskin School of Public Affairs; and Patrick Houston, Climate and Inequality Campaigns Associate at New York Communities for Change.
+A lecture and discussion with the author of Overheated, Kate Aronoff.
+Aronoff is joined in conversation by Professor Reinhold Martin, Director of the Temple Hoyne Buell Center for the Study of American Architecture and the History and Theory sequence of the M.Arch program at Columbia GSAPP; Alyssa Battistoni, Assistant Professor of Political Science at Barnard College; Kian Goh, Assistant Professor of Urban Planning at UCLA Luskin School of Public Affairs; and Patrick Houston, Climate and Inequality Campaigns Associate at New York Communities for Change.

 Fall 2021 public programming will be a virtual/in-person hybrid.
 Columbia affiliates holding a green pass may attend in-person events, while the general public may attend via Zoom Webinar.
 All events will be recorded and available for later viewing unless otherwise noted.

 Organized by the Temple Hoyne Buell Center for the Study of American Architecture.

 Kate Aronoff is a Brooklyn-based journalist whose writing on American politics and climate change has appeared in Harper’s, the Guardian, the Nation, Rolling Stone, the New Republic, the American Prospect, Dissent, Jacobin, the Intercept, and the New York Times.
 She is a staff writer at The New Republic.
 She is the co-author of A Planet To Win: Why We Need A Green New Deal (Verso) and the co-editor of We Own The Future: Democratic Socialism, American Style (The New Press).